Axelcodeml/Hotel-booking-status-predict/README.md

 # Hotel-booking-status-predict
-## The project is developed by using a classification algorithm: Logistic Regression
+## The project was developed by using a classification algorithm: Logistic Regression
-### This repository has the datasets and scripts: train-validation-scoring(testing) in order to predict by means a classification algorithm about hotel bookings cancellations.
+### This repository has the scripts: train-validation-scoring(testing) in order to predict with a classification algorithm about hotel bookings cancellations.

 Project Organization